liampc/100-days-of-code/log.md

 Progress: freecodecamp basic algorithm scripting

 Thoughts: It is Sunday, I barely touched my laptop but I was able to do some exercises on freecodecamp.

+## Day 25 : 15 June 2020

+Progress: still working on my library project

+Thoughts: Today, I got really excited because I was able add another working feauture but then realized that I made a mistake on the earlier functions, creating a ripple effect on the following functions.
+Still having trouble with git when it comes to undoing mistakes so I need to review and practice it.
+It  I dont really feel frustrated, to be honest it is quite enjoyable and little bit reassuring that I really enjoy doing this, despite making little progress everyday and having a lot of setbacks.